Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

-# PACIFIC VALUES IN DIGITAL FORM: PASIFIKA WEB3 TECH HUB WHITEPAPER
+# PACIFIC VALUES IN DIGITAL FORM: PASIFIKA BITCOIN TECH HUB WHITEPAPER

 <p align="center">
  <img width="1000" src="/pasifika.png">
 </p>

-## The First Exchange for Pacific Island Communities with Cross-Chain Interoperability
+## The First Bitcoin & Lightning Network Exchange for Pacific Island Communities

-**Version 2.2 | June 2025**
+**Version 1.0 | August 2025**

 ---

 ## EXECUTIVE SUMMARY

-At the heart of Pasifika Web3 Tech Hub is a philosophical principle that has guided Pacific Island communities for generations: **"If we take care of our own, they will take care of us."** This powerful concept drives our groundbreaking Pasifika Exchange designed specifically for Pacific Island communities.
-Built on a strategic blockchain interoperability approach leveraging Linea's zkEVM technology, RootStock's Bitcoin integration, and Arbitrum's optimistic rollups, this platform creates a sustainable economic ecosystem that preserves cultural heritage while creating new digital opportunities for islanders through cross-chain trading functionality.
+At the heart of Pasifika Bitcoin Tech Hub is a philosophical principle that has guided Pacific Island communities for generations: **"If we take care of our own, they will take care of us."** This powerful concept drives our groundbreaking Pasifika Exchange designed specifically for Pacific Island communities.
+Built on Bitcoin and the Lightning Network, with RSK for smart contract functionality and Stacks with Clarity for enhanced security, this platform creates a sustainable economic ecosystem that preserves cultural heritage while creating new digital opportunities for islanders through fast, low-cost transactions.

-This whitepaper outlines our comprehensive approach to building the first Exchange for Pacific Islands that connects local businesses, traders, community members, and global markets in an ecosystem that spans both digital and physical infrastructure.
-By embracing blockchain interoperability across multiple EVM Compatible networks, we create a resilient system that embodies the Pacific principle of reciprocity while providing technical advantages and seamless cross-chain trading capabilities.
+This whitepaper outlines our comprehensive approach to building the first Bitcoin and Lightning Network Exchange for Pacific Islands that connects local businesses, traders, community members, and global markets in an ecosystem that spans both digital and physical infrastructure.
+By embracing Bitcoin as our foundational layer and leveraging the Lightning Network for fast, low-cost transactions, we create a resilient system that embodies the Pacific principle of reciprocity while providing technical advantages and financial sovereignty to our communities.

 The Pasifika Web3 Tech Hub addresses several critical challenges facing Pacific Island communities: